-Find out about the changes to the Coronavirus Job Retention Scheme on GOV.UK.
-Government guidance on how the scheme will change from 1 July.
+Read about the changes to the Coronavirus Job Retention Scheme on GOV.UK and Government guidance on the date when this scheme will close.

 Check if you can claim for your employees' wages through the Coronavirus Job Retention Scheme on GOV.UK.
 Government guidance to help you find out if you’re eligible and how much you can claim to cover wages for employees on temporary leave ('furlough') due to coronavirus (COVID-19).

 Claim back Statutory Sick Pay paid to employees due to coronavirus (COVID-19) on GOV.UK.
 Government guidance on finding out if you can use the coronavirus statutory sick pay rebate scheme to reclaim employees' coronavirus-related statutory sick pay (SSP).